 Most assessed work is submitted electronically, but there may be some pieces of work that need to be submitted in hard copy.
 Your module leader will inform you if a particular piece of assessment should be submitted in hard copy.
 It is your responsibility to make sure you check with the module leader about the submission arrangements for each module.

 In the case of e-submission:

 It is your responsibility to check carefully that you have uploaded the correct file via e-submission.
-Failure to upload the correct file will result in a penalty of three marks per day until the correct file is produced.
+Failure to upload the correct file will result in a penalty of five marks per day until the correct file is produced.

 In the case of paper submission:

 Submit your work to the MRes/PhD Office, Room S1.130 on the specified date.
 The deadline for submission of work is 12 noon.

 A submission form should be attached to both copies of your work.
 All work will be date–stamped on receipt.

 The MRes/PhD office will accept assessed work from the start of the working day, at 8.30am, through to the submission deadline of 4pm.